 At the time of emergency, non - essential workers, casual workers, visitors and others are to be replaced to Assembly Points and separate in charge are nominated.
-No of assembly points and location will be decided based on the layout of the plant.

 In case of an emergency, the visitors, contract persons and factory employees will gather at nearby assembly point.
 Pre-designated persons will take their roll call.
 If needed, they can be evacuated easily through any gate in a short period as per instruction of site main controller.